MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/tables.md

 ## .alter table and .alter-merge table

-The `.alter table` command sets a new column schema, docstring, and folder to an existing table, overriding the existing column schema, docsting, and folder.
+The `.alter table` command sets a new column schema, docstring, and folder to an existing table, overriding the existing column schema, docstring, and folder.
 Data in existing columns that are "preserved" by the command is preserved (so this command can be used, for example, to reorder the columns of a table).